fenjalien/metro/manual.typ

 Typsets a unit and provides full control over output format for the unit.
 The type passed to the function can be either a string or some math content.

-When using math Typst accepts single characters but multiple characters together are expected to be variables.
-So Metro defines units and prefixes which you can import to be use. #pad[
+When using the function in math mode, Typst accepts single characters but multiple characters together are expected to be variables.
+So Metro defines units and prefixes which be can imported to be used. #pad[
   ```typ
   #import "@preview/metro:0.2.0": unit, units, prefixes
   #unit($units.kg m/s^2$)